-In today’s post, I’ll be going over everything you need to know about incorporating a business.
+In today’s post, we’ll be going over everything you need to know about incorporating a business.

 If you’re thinking about starting a business for the first time, or even if you already have a business and want to incorporate it, then this post is for you!

-Before I give you the step-by-step on how to incorporate your business, it’s important to first understand what incorporating means.
+Before we give you the step-by-step on how to incorporate your business, it’s important to first understand what incorporating means.

 What is Incorporating a Business?

 Incorporating your business is the process of registering your business as a corporation.
 Not to be confused with an LLC.

 Corporations are controlled by three different parties- shareholders, the board of directors, and officers.